Chipspeech: About

-It originally came with 7 "characters" upon purchase, more vocals have been added since and continue to be added.
+It originally came with 7 "characters" upon purchase.
+Since then, more vocals have been and continue to be added.
 These characters come with their own backstory and are based on a sound synthesizer.
 Recreation of these voices was done with permission from their respective license holders.
 Plogue itself gained rights to the speech data from three TI-99/4A games (Alpiner, Parsec and Moon Mine), and the internal vocabulary of the TI Speech Device.
 The process of gaining right for the vocals took over 10 years, as the company did not want to disrespect the copyright holders even when met with issues such as the license holder having gone bankrupt.
 And while the technology was easy to emulate, the data needed for the emulation was not.

 In January 2016, Plogue announced that Hubert Lamontagne had found a way to improve quality.
 On 9 February, Version 1.066 was released.
 This fixed bugs with Deeklatt and Otto Mozer.
 Voice improvements to Dandy 704 and Bert Gotrax were scheduled for the next release and were updated in 1.072.
 Some vocals such as Dandy 704 are restricted by how far they can be improved.
 In addition, Chipspeech will be receiving the ability to talk as well as sing in its next major update.
 Chipspeech also was exported to Japan during June 2016.

 Version 1.5 was released on 16 September 2016 adding talk capabilities, a growl adjustment and two new vocals "Rotten.ST" and "CiderTalk'84" based on the 16 bit era vocals.

 In 2017, the Voder and Software Automatic Mouth were announced to be added to the software later that year.

-Official Albums
+Albums

 An official album was created featuring the software.
 The album is titled "chipspeech AUTOMATE SONGS .01" and includes a cover of the song Stakker Humanoid using Otto Mozer, whose vocal is an emulation of the same synthesizer used for the samples taken from the arcade game Berzerk.

+The 2015 album Garden of Delete by American electronic producer Oneohtrix Point Never utilizes Chipspeech.